Testing connection with a wearable

 7. After dismissing the alarm in the morning you will see your sleep phases, deep sleep % and more..

-This can be a result of multiple things, so please make sure to do the following troubleshooting:
+This can be the result of several things, so please try the following troubleshooting steps:

-2. It can happen that the addon cannot be started by us if it was force stopped previously.
-In that case please go to Play Store app on your phone, open addon page tap on “OPEN”.
+2. It may happen that the addon can not be started by us if it was force stopped before.
+In this case, please go to the Play Store app on your phone, open addon page, tap "OPEN".

-3. Opt out of any battery savers that you might have on your phone, for all involved apps (Sleep as Android, Sleep as Android Gear Addon, Samsung Accessory Services) – to find out how to do that, please consult dontkillmyapp.com
+3. Disable all battery savers on your phone for all involved apps (Sleep as Android, Sleep as Android Gear Addon, Samsung Accessory Services) - to find out how to do this, please visit dontkillmyapp.com

-4. Samsung Accessory services sometimes misbehaves and prevents connection to the watch for 3rd party apps.
+4. Samsung Accessory Services sometimes misbehaves and prevents 3rd party apps from connecting to the watch.
 Please uninstall and reinstall it.

-We have reports that on some device you can hear audible artifacts during sonar tracking.
+We have had reports of audible artifacts during sonar tracking on some devices.
 It sounds like this:

-Some of the signal gets into audible spectrum probably due to either insufficient quality of the speaker or some post processing which is applied to the output on your device firmware.
+Some of the signal gets into the audible range, probably due to either insufficient speaker quality or some post-processing applied to the output by your device’s firmware.

-We have also some reports that Sonar can get audible suddenly during tracking in the night.
-Unfortunately we are not sure why this could happen, we only have very few such reports and we are not able to reproduce this on our phones.
+We also have some reports that Sonar can suddenly become audible while tracking at night.
+Unfortunately, we are not sure why this might happen, we have very few such reports, and we are not able to reproduce this on our phones.

 To make any audible artifacts less likely:

-2. Try different frequency from the drop down menu list.
+2. Try a different frequency from the drop-down menu list.

-3. When you find the least affected frequency, you could try lowering the volume a bit (the sliding bar).
-But keep it as high as possible to maintain reliable results.
+3. When you find the least affected frequency, you can try lowering the volume a bit (the slider).
+But keep it as high as possible to get reliable results.

 Note If the volume needs to be adjusted, always confirm that sonar is still working - ideally after you change settings, try to sit calm in font of the test for few seconds and than move slightly - do you see a spike?